rafaelpb87/Portfolio/README.md

 ---

-### 2. KPI Dashboard for Retail Operations / Dashboard de KPIs para Operaciones Retail
+### 2. KPI Dashboard for Hoshin Kanri Deployment
-- **Skills:** Python programming, data integration, dashboard creation.
+- **Skills:** Python programming, data integration, dashboard creation, strategic planning, KPI design.
-- Extracted and consolidated data from multiple sources (databases, CSVs, Excel) using Python.
+- Extracted and consolidated data from multiple sources (databases, CSVs, Excel) using process automation tools (MS Power Automate and Power Apps).
 - Created an interactive dashboard to present KPIs in a user-friendly format.
-- Enabled stakeholders to monitor key metrics for operational and financial performance.
+- Enabled stakeholders to monitor key metrics aligned to the organization's strategy.

 ---